 Maplewood's 70-acre preserve is adjacent to Ramsey County's 142-acre Fish Creek Open Space.
 The City and County worked together on a Master Plan to guide improvements and restoration at their sites.

 The trail at Fish Creek is officially open.
-It’s gorgeous!
+It's gorgeous!
 The asphalt trail takes you to the bluff top, through woodlands and restored prairie, on both City and County land.
-The main loop is just under 1 mile.
-The trail is not plowed in the winter so strap on your snowshoes and skis and enjoy.
+The main loop is just under one mile.
+The trail is not plowed in the winter, so strap on your snowshoes and skis and enjoy.

 Where's the Creek?